bolliy/ioBroker.sun2000/README.md

 	### **WORK IN PROGRESS**
 -->
 ### **WORK IN PROGRESS**
-* Improve Modbus reconnection #116
+* improve Modbus reconnection #116
-* Huawei Emma (Huawei Energy Management Assistant) Integration #63
+* simple Integration of Huawei Emma (Huawei Energy Management Assistant) #63

 ### 0.12.1 (2024-09-29)
 * no warning from check the valid number during standby: "no irradiation"